 It seems that every week brings news of another Uber executive stepping down.

-Ten key employees, including several in management positions, have left the beleaguered ridehailing company since the end of February—and one more has pivoted to a different role.
+Many key employees, most notably CEO Travis Kalanick, have left the beleaguered ridehailing company since the end of February.
 Considering Uber’s highly publicized struggles of late—the company has been accused of sexual harassment by a former engineer and been named in a lawsuit that claims it stole self-driving technology from Google's Waymo, among several other hits—it’s difficult to imagine a scenario in which the trends aren't related.

-Here’s a recap of the high-profile Uber executives who have resigned or switched to different positions in recent months:
+Here’s a recap of the high-profile Uber executives who have left the company in recent months:

 May 23: Jim Callaghan, general counsel, EMEA

 The day after news broke of Uber’s decision to hire a new general counsel amid its ongoing legal issues, Jim Callaghan, who headed up legal operations for the company’s operations in Europe, stepped down.
 Uber told Recode that Callaghan departed after a little more than a year to focus on his family.

 April 17: Sherif Marakby, VP of global vehicle programs